I am an African.

 All this I know and know to be true because I am an African!

 Because of that, I am also able to state this fundamental truth that I am born of a people who are heroes and heroines.

 I am born of a people who would not tolerate oppression.

-I am of a nation that would not allow that fear of death, of torture, of imprisonment, of exile or persecution should result in the perpetuation of injustice.
+I am of a nation that would not allow that fear of death, torture, imprisonment, exile or persecution, should result in the perpetuation of injustice.